 If tours aren’t available when you visit, you can still see the brewery through a large window at the back of the bar/restaurant.

-With a lively, casual atmosphere, great food & even better beers at fantastic prices Keegan Ales comes in at the #1 spot on our list of the best restaurants in Kingston, NY & around!
+With a lively, casual atmosphere, great food & even better beers at fantastic prices Keegan Ales comes in at the #1 spot on our list.

 #2.
 Elephant, Kingston